fooplugins/foogallery-migrate/readme.txt

 = Migrate Away From Envira =

 The lite version of Envira includes basic gallery features, like unlimited gallery creation with drag n drop reordering.
-There are a few setting to tweak within Envira, but to get the most out of it, you will need to upgrade to a paid version.
+There are a few settings to tweak within Envira, but to get the most out of it, you will need to upgrade to a paid version.
 OR, change to FooGallery!
-The free version of FooGallery has tons more features, including being able to choose different gallery layours, like masonry, image viewer, portfolio.
+The free version of FooGallery has tons more features, including being able to choose different gallery layouts, like masonry, image viewer, portfolio.

 = Migrate Away From Modula =